CaloChallenge/homepage/README.md

 Note that the distribution of incident energies of the samples should match the distribution in the validation data, as the histograms might otherwise be distorted.
 </p>

-### Timeline
+### Timeline and Workshop

 <p style='text-align: justify;'>
-We plan to conclude the challenge approximately 1 month before the next <a href='https://indico.cern.ch/event/1159913/'>ML4Jets conference</a> (scheduled for November 1-4, 2022, at Rutgers University).
-Results of the challenge will be presented at ML4Jets, and the challenge will culminate in a community paper documenting the various approaches and their outcomes.
+We will conclude the challenge with a <a href='https://agenda.infn.it/event/34036/'>workshop at the end of May 2023 in Rome</a>.
+There, we will discuss the different approaches, as well as their merits and limits.
+If you have a contribution, please submit your abstract by May 1st 2023 on the workshop indico page.
+You will be contacted with instructions to submit your generated samples and the models.
+The challenge will culminate in a community paper documenting the various approaches and their outcomes.
 </p>

 Please do not hesitate to ask questions: we will use the [ML4Jets slack channel](https://join.slack.com/t/ml4jets/shared_invite/enQtNDc4MjAzODE0NDIyLTU0MGIxNmZlY2E4MzY2YzEwNGI2MGI5MzJmMzEwODVjYWY4MDFhMzcyODYyMDViZTY4MTg2MWM2N2Y1YjBhOWM) to discuss technical questions related to this challenge.
 You are also encouraged to sign up for the <a href="https://groups.google.com/g/calochallenge"> Google groups mailing list </a> for infrequent announcements and communications.